Five-run eighth inning ices it as Mariners’ bats heat up for big win over Twins

 Kyle Seager homered and recorded his 1,000th career hit as the Mariners, playing in the coldest temperatures in franchise history, held off a pair of Minnesota rallies and pulled away for an 11-4 win.

-MINNEAPOLIS — Maybe the Mariners should play all of their games in sub-freezing temperatures because their woes of hitting with runners in scoring position disappeared on Saturday like a warm drink.
+MINNEAPOLIS — Maybe the Mariners should play all of their games in sub-freezing temperatures because their woes when hitting with runners in scoring position disappeared in the frigid Midwest air like the heat of a warm drink.

-With a first pitch temperature of 27 degrees — the coldest temperature recorded for a first pitch in both the Mariners and Twins franchise histories — and wind chill dropping the temps to the teens, Seattle banged out 12 hits, going 5 for 9 with runners in scoring position, and rolled to a decisive 11-4 win over the Twins.
+With a first pitch temperature of 27 degrees — the coldest for a first pitch in both the Mariners and Twins franchise histories — and with a wind-chill in the teens, Seattle banged out 12 hits, including going 5 for 9 with runners in scoring position.
+That added up to a decisive 11-4 win over the Twins.

+“We’re missing a few guys but we’re still a deep lineup,” said catcher Mike Marjama.
+“This is a team that can put up some runs.
+It was nice to see a big number up on the board today.”

-Coming into Saturday’s tilt on the tundra of Target Field, the Mariners were just 3 for 29 with runners in scoring position in their previous two games.
+Coming into Saturday’s tilt on the tundra of Target Field, the Mariners were 3 for 29 with runners in scoring position in their previous two games.
+But that situation was rectified on day more suited for sledding than baseball.

+“Our guys were ready to go on a really challenging day to play with the temperatures where they were at,” manager Scott Servais.
+“It was mind over matter.
+And if you don’t mind it, sometimes it doesn’t matter.”

-Ryon Healy delivered the big hit turning a 5-3 game into a rout.
-Having been robbed of a sure double in the second inning, Healy made sure this line drive wouldn’t be snagged.
+Ryon Healy delivered the crucial hit in the five-run eighth inning, turning a 5-3 game into a rout.
+Having been robbed of a sure double in the second inning, Healy made sure his last line drive wouldn’t be caught.
 With the bases loaded, Healy roped a shot into the gap in left-center that cleared the bases to make it 8-3.
-Guillermo Heredia, who had subbed in for Ichiro as a defensive replacement in the sixth inning, pulled a homer off the foul pole in left field to make it 10-3.

 Clear ’em, Healy. pic.twitter.com/JED22AiACM